Jorge Polanco Player Props: Twins vs. Nationals

 Nationals Pitching Rankings (2022)

-- The Nationals pitching staff ranked 23rd in the league last season with a collective 7.8 strikeouts per nine innings.
+- The 7.8 strikeouts per nine innings put together by the Nationals pitching staff last season ranked 23rd in the big leagues.

-- Nationals pitchers combined to surrender 244 total home runs at a clip of 1.5 per game (the most in baseball).
+- Nationals pitchers combined to give up 244 total home runs at a rate of 1.5 per game (the most in the league).

-- The Nationals are sending Williams (1-1) to the mound to make his fourth start of the season.
-He is 1-1 with a 3.52 ERA and nine strikeouts through 15 1/3 innings pitched.
+- Kuhl (0-1 with an 8.59 ERA and nine strikeouts in 14 2/3 innings pitched) gets the start for the Nationals, his fourth of the season.

-- The right-hander last pitched on Friday against the Cleveland Guardians, when he threw five innings, allowing one earned run while giving up four hits.
+- In his last appearance on Saturday, the righty tossed 4 2/3 innings against the Cleveland Guardians, giving up five earned runs while surrendering seven hits.

-- In three games this season, the 30-year-old has an ERA of 3.52, with 5.3 strikeouts per nine innings.
-Opponents are hitting .254 against him.
+- In three games this season, the 30-year-old has amassed an 8.59 ERA and 5.5 strikeouts per nine innings, while giving up a batting average of .293 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.